Emmy Award-winning meteorologist Trent Aric joined the Local 10 weather team in June 2004.

 Upon arriving in South Florida in 2004, Trent was quickly introduced to the tropics and within his first two years of working at Local 10 covered two of the most active hurricane seasons ever in the Atlantic Basin.
 So far at WPLG, he has tracked 130 named storms including Charley, Katrina and Wilma.

-Trent was also awarded an Emmy for the primetime special "Hurricane Season 2009: Get Ready" and again in December 2008 for "Goin' Green," an Earth Day special that highlighted the affects of Global Warming could have on South Florida.
+In 2010, Trent and hurricane specialist Max Mayfield won an Emmy Award for their hour-long special, "?Hurricane House Calls."
+Trent also won an Emmy for the primetime special, "Hurricane Season 2009: Get Ready" and again in December 2008 for "Goin' Green," an Earth Day special that highlighted the effects global warming could have on South Florida.
 "Goin' Green" also detailed practical solutions people can use in their daily lives to help reduce their carbon footprint.

 Trent loves music.
 During college he performed at the Nashville Follies Musical Theatre in Nashville, Ind. for five years.
 He even got a taste of Hollywood when he filmed several scenes of the Paramount Pictures release "The Fighting Temptations" as an extra in both Columbus, Ohio and Atlanta, Ga.